linea-it/pzserver/README.md

-# Pz Server Library
+# PZ Server Library

 ![PyPI](https://img.shields.io/pypi/v/pzserver?label=PyPI)
 ![PyPI - Status](https://img.shields.io/pypi/status/pzserver)
 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/linea-it/pzserver/build-documentation.yml?label=docs)
 ![GitHub](https://img.shields.io/github/license/linea-it/pzserver)

-A Python library to access data from the LSST [Photo-z Server](https://pz-server-dev.linea.org.br/).
+A Python library to access data and services from the LSST [Photo-z Server](https://pz-server-dev.linea.org.br/).

 The Photo-z (PZ) Server is an online service based on software developed and delivered as part of the in-kind contribution program BRA-LIN, from LIneA to the Legacy Survey of Space and Time (LSST) caried out by the [Rubin Observatory](https://rubinobservatory.org/).
 The PZ Server is an open source project.
 The source code is available on the GitHub repository [linea-it/pzserver_app](https://github.com/linea-it/pzserver_app).